Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Heating in QMBS

 As we will see shortly, there are certain parameter regimes wherein the heating rate changes over several orders of magnitude in a small $\tau / \omega$ window, rendering real-time simulations particularly expensive, since to resolve this region one needs to perform the evolution for multiple parameter values and potentially very long run times not known a priori.

 In weakly driven systems, the FGR has been shown~\cite{mallayya_heating_2019} to give accurate predictions at a much lower cost.
-The FGR is rooted in time-dependent perturbation theory/linear response theory~\cite{jensen_rare_1991, schwabl_quantenmechanik_2007} and proposes the following formula
+The FGR is rooted in time-dependent perturbation theory/linear response theory~\cite{gerry_introductory_2004, schwabl_quantenmechanik_2007, cohen-tannoudji_quantenmechanik_2019a} and proposes the following formula

-for the extensive energy absorption rate $\dot{E}(\omega)$ per unit of time as a function of the driving frequency $\omega$.
+for the extensive energy absorption rate (EAR) $\dot{E}(\omega)$ as a function of the driving frequency $\omega$.
 In the formula $g_m$ is the $m$-th Fourier component of the driving amplitude $f(t)$ and the set of $|i\rangle$ denotes the eigenstates of $H_0$ with energy $E_i$.
 Subsequently, $\omega_{ji}\equiv E_j-E_i$ is the energy difference between eigenstates and $P_i$ denotes the probability to find the system in eigenstate $|i\rangle$.
 The latter is needed since the heating rate is a priori state dependent, however during the evolution these probabilities of course change, which is not captured by the formula.

 In a numerical FGR computation one has to calculate all the matrix elements $\braket{j|V|i}$ of the drive Hamiltonian $V$ in the eigenstates of $H_0$, amounting to \emph{one} full diagonalization of $H_{0}$.
 Then using specific values of $\omega$, $g_m$ and a model for $P_i$ one can evaluate Eq.~\eqref{eq:ear_fgr}.
-For the evaluation we follow \cite{mallayya_heating_2019} in using a high-temperature thermal state (usual Boltzmann distribution expanded to first order in $\beta$) as a model for $P_{i}$, as we expect the evolved state to be sufficiently mixed in the Hilbert space for large parts of the dynamics, and using a broadened delta function (for example a normalized Gaussian with width $dE$), mimicking the density of states in the thermodynamic limit.
+Apart from providing a computation tool, the FGR also provides a way to understand the exponential increase of heating times at high frequency and sheds light on some statistical aspects of heating in many-body systems.